alexandergall/bf-sde-nixpkgs/README.md

 #### Plain Debian

-Plain Debian splits the contents of the build directory accross three separate `deb` files (`linux-headers`, `linux-headers-common` and `linux-kbuild`) and also adds some non-generic processing, which have to be converted back to the behaviour of a generic kernel build directory.
+Plain Debian splits the contents of the build directory across three separate `deb` files (`linux-headers`, `linux-headers-common` and `linux-kbuild`) and also adds some non-generic processing, which have to be converted back to the behavior of a generic kernel build directory.
 The `deb` files are all available from the standard Debian mirrors.